Beki-Abebe/learn-terraform-aws-instance/README.md

 other commands, please read the help and docs before usage.
 ##...
 ```
+Verify Installation worked For Windows OS Open Command Prompt (cmd) or PowerShell and run:

+`terraform -version`

+If Terraform is installed correctly, it will display the version number.
 # Build infrastructure

 With Terraform installed, we are ready to create your first infrastructure. we will provision an EC2 instance on